Peter Sellers: 1955–1959: The Ladykillers, The Mouse That Roared, I'm All Right Jack, and other early films

-1960–1963: The Millionairess, Lolita, The Pink Panther, and divorce
+1960–1963: The Millionairess, Lolita, first divorce, and The Pink Panther

-In 1960, Sellers portrayed an Indian doctor, Dr Ahmed el Kabir, in Anthony Asquith's romantic comedy The Millionairess, a film based on a George Bernard Shaw play of the same name.
+In early 1960, Sellers starred as "Dodger" Lane in the prison comedy Two Way Stretch.
+Later that year, he portrayed an Indian doctor, Dr Ahmed el Kabir, in Anthony Asquith's romantic comedy The Millionairess, a film based on a George Bernard Shaw play of the same name.
 Sellers was not interested in the role until he learned that Sophia Loren would be his co-star.
 When asked about Loren, he explained to reporters, "I don't normally act with romantic, glamorous women ...
 She's a lot different from Harry Secombe."
-Sellers and Loren developed such a close relationship during filming, he declared his love for her in front of Howe, and woke his son at night to ask if he should divorce from Howe.
+Sellers and Loren developed such a close relationship during filming, he declared his love for her in front of his wife at the time, Anne Howe, and woke his son one night to ask if he should divorce from Howe.
 There is uncertainty whether the relationship was anything more than platonic: a number of people, including Spike Milligan, consider it an affair, while others, including Graham Stark, think it remained only a strong friendship.
-Sellers's wife at the time, Anne, afterwards commented, "I don't know to this day whether he had an affair with her.
+Anne Howe afterwards commented, "I don't know to this day whether he had an affair with her.
 Nobody does."

 Roger Lewis observed that Sellers immersed himself completely in the characters he enacted during productions, that "He'd play a role as an Indian doctor, and for the next six months, he'd be an Indian in his real [daily] life."
 The film inspired the George Martin-produced novelty hit single "Goodness Gracious Me", with Sellers and Loren, which reached number four in the UK Singles Chart in November 1960.
 A follow-up single by the duo, "Bangers and Mash", reached number 22 in the UK chart.
 The songs were included on an album released by the couple, Peter & Sophia, which reached number five in the UK Albums Chart.
 That year he also appeared in Never Let Go (1960), playing a straight villain part.

 In 1961, Sellers made his directorial debut with Mr. Topaze, in which he also starred.
 The film was based on the Marcel Pagnol play Topaze.
 Sellers portrayed an ex-schoolmaster in a small French town who turns to a life of crime to obtain wealth.
 The film and Sellers's directorial abilities received unenthusiastic responses from the public and critics, and Sellers rarely referred to it again.
 The same year, he starred in the Sidney Gilliat-directed Only Two Can Play, a film based on the novel That Uncertain Feeling by Kingsley Amis.
 He was nominated for the Best British Actor award at the 16th British Academy Film Awards for his role as John Lewis, a frustrated Welsh librarian whose affections swing between the glamorous Liz (Mai Zetterling) and his long-suffering wife Jean (Virginia Maskell).